rachel-o-donnell/the-witchs-cauldron/README.md

 ***admin.py - PostAdmin and Admin comment - Add features to expand/make different (minimal I could change here yet- possibly add a category tag if that becomes a feature later on)

 Footer - Base code example and addapted to suit the needs and style of the project https://mdbootstrap.com/snippets/standard/mdbootstrap/2885129?view=side

+justify-content-end not working when copied from bootstrap - needed to add to the parent.
+Anurag Srivastava: https://stackoverflow.com/questions/61174994/bootstrap-justify-content-end-not-working-as-expected

 Fixing footer styling to push to the bottom of the screen but not sticky : https://radu.link/make-footer-stay-bottom-page-bootstrap/